-Our car crash calculator is a tool that can be used to estimate what g-force acts on you in a car crash.
-Everybody knows that automobile collisions are very dangerous, but what is the physics behind it?
+Our car crash calculator is a tool that you can use to estimate what g-force acts on you in a car crash.
+Everybody knows that automobile collisions are very dangerous, but what is the physics behind them?
 Can we predict the consequences of a car crash?
 The answer is yes and no. The damages to health in an accident can be severe, and they depend on many factors, e.g.:

-- car type - you are more likely to survive a car crash if you're in bigger car,
+- Car type – you are more likely to survive a car crash if you're in a bigger car; and

-We can't precisely calculate whether we survive or not, but we can make some estimations to be aware of crash consequences.
-What happens if you drive with the speed of 20 mph and you suddenly stop?
-Just imagine that a 7 tonne block lies on your chest.
+We can't precisely calculate whether you will survive or not, but we can make some estimations to be aware of crash consequences.
+What happens if you drive at a speed of 20 mph and you suddenly stop?
+Just imagine that a 7-tonne block lies on your chest.
 Yes, it's almost the same.
 Recently, the NHTSA (National Highway Traffic Safety Administration) performed many crash tests with dummies.
-Basing on these tests, we can make some approximations at what speed you can die in a car crash.
+Based on these tests, we can make some approximations at what speed you can die in a car crash.

 In this car crash calculator, we explain how to calculate the impact force in car crashes and how seat belts and airbags can protect you.
-You'll find out that they can drastically increase your chances to survive.
-With the following text, you can learn about the force of impact definition and impact force equation.
+You'll find out that they can drastically increase your chances of surviving.
+You can learn about the force of impact definition and impact force equation in the following text.

 You do not need to be the driver to know that you can't stop the car immediately.
 The total stopping distance depends on the perception time of a driver and the braking distance.
 If you want to find out how far you will travel before your car stops, check out our stopping distance calculator now!